zitadel/actions/actions-v2-cloudflare-workers/CUSTOM-CLAIMS.md

 2. **Checks** that `SIGNING_KEY` is configured
 3. **Verifies** the HMAC signature from the `zitadel-signature` header
 4. **Parses** the request body
-5. **Forwards** a JSON object with the event data to the specified endpoint.
+5. **Returns** a JSON object with appended claims

 ---

 ## Environment Variables

-Ensure the following environment variables are set:
+Ensure the following environment variable is set:

 - `SIGNING_KEY`: The signing key provided by Zitadel when the target is created.
-- `DD_URL`: The Datadog URL (for example: `https://http-intake.logs.datadoghq.com` for the US-site)
-- `DD_API_KEY`: The Datadog API key

 ---

 ## Create the Target